lucymait/project-4/README.md

 - We created a user serializer that will check that the password and password_confirmation fields match, if they do not match, we send a validation error to the user.

-- We then use Django's built in validate_password method that checks the strength of the password.
+- We used Django's built in validate_password method that checks the strength of the password.
 This is the same method used when creating a super user in the terminal.
 It ensures that passwords aren't too weak.

-- Finally we hash the password using Django's in-built make_password function, and we store it back on the data object.
+- Finally, we hashed the password using Django's in-built make_password function, and stored it back on the data object.
 This will become the serializer.data property and will ultimately get stored in the database.

 ```js
 class UserSerializer(serializers.ModelSerializer):